fractastical/ar/readme.md

 ----

 * Move sread into ac.ss, then use sread rather than ar-read (don't forget to delete ar-read after the move is completed)
+* Remove dir from io.arc, since it's now defined in arc.arc.
+Should write some tests before removing it, though.
 * The code currently requires Racket, though a compatibility mode for PLT Scheme would be useful.
 * clean up messy code in io.arc